 If you would like to gain some inspiration and find out more about past winners review the Directory of NTFs below.

-The HEA appointed two Learning and Teaching Excellence Ambassadors to support the NTFS and CATE award schemes.
-They began their work in January 2017 and have been given funding to support their ambassadorial activities.They work closely with the HEA, the NTF community, students and others to:
+We appointed two Learning and Teaching Excellence Ambassadors to support the NTFS and CATE award schemes.
+They began their work in January 2017 and have been given funding to support their ambassadorial activities.They work closely with us, the NTF community, students and others to: